-Unfortunately, you can’t buy Rotten Tomatoes tock as it’s currently not a publicly-traded company.
-If you really wanted to invest in the site, buying some shares of Comcast would be the closest you can get.
-There doesn’t seem to be any future plans to bring Rotten Tomatoes public either.
+Unfortunately, you can’t buy Rotten Tomatoes tock as it’s not publicly traded.
+If you wanted to invest in the site, buying some shares of Comcast would be the closest you can get.
+There don’t seem to be any plans to bring Rotten Tomatoes public either.

 If you need to support the site, continue to use Rotten Tomatoes for your film and television reviews.
-As well, if you ever need to buy some movie tickets, Rotten Tomatoes receives a cut from any tickets purchased through its website.
+Also, if you ever need to buy some tickets, Rotten Tomatoes receives a cut from any tickets purchased through its website.

 Are There Any Stocks like Rotten Tomatoes?

 AMC (NYSE: AMC): You cannot have a movie-themed investing article without mentioning AMC.
 The company was on the verge of bankruptcy during the COVID-19 pandemic when retail investors came to the rescue.
 Redditors on discussion boards like r/WallStreetBets saw the high short interest in AMC.